 Jim Mott – The Rochester Landscape Lottery

 The Rochester Landscape Lottery (ROCLL) involves generating a series of 15 random GPS points in the metropolitan area and at each location: observing, painting, and, where possible, engaging people encountered on site in the creative process, through conversation, distribution of art materials, and follow-up visits and tutorials; the result is a journey that inevitably crosses racial, cultural, political boundaries that divide the community, and an unpredictable composite portrait of Rochester.

 JR Teeter – One Man Show: Gun Violence in the United States

 J.R.
 Teeter will craft an original one-man show on the history of gun violence in the United States from its earliest foundation to present happenings.
-This writing will bare a resemblance to the work of Garrison Keillor, Mike Daisey and Spalding Gray
+This writing will bear a resemblance to the work of Garrison Keillor, Mike Daisey, and Spalding Gray

 Delores Jackson Radney/ Rochester City School District, School #39 – Folktales

 Three 3rd grade classes of students at #39 school will learn the lessons from Folktales and present them as a play for the entire school.

 The Center for Youth: Strings for Success Program/ Rochester City School District, Dr. Charles T. Lunsford School 19